 Your pet knows you’re home, and that can increase their anxiety and change the whole dynamic of their usual day.
 They just can’t understand why you aren’t spending time with them.

 Your pet doesn’t know that you’re working, only that you’re home and not spending time with them.

 How can I keep my pet busy?

-Without an opportunity to release their energy, a dog can get stir crazy and engage in counter surfing, barking at any leaf that moves in the yard, digging out from under the fence; the list goes on.
-A frustrated, cooped-up dog has to find some way to release all of its pent up, unused energy and oftentimes it’s in a negative way.
+Without an opportunity to release their energy, a dog can get stir-crazy and engage in counter surfing, barking at any leaf that moves in the yard, digging out from under the fence; the list goes on.
+A frustrated, cooped-up dog has to find some way to release all of its pent-up, unused energy and oftentimes it’s negative.